Manny Shinwell: Death

 In October 1984 Shinwell celebrated his hundredth birthday against the backdrop of the miners' strike.
 He continued to be active in the House of Lords until shortly before his death.
 He became the longest-lived peer on 26 March 1986, dying a little over a month later on 8 May, aged 101.
 He held the record for the second longest-lived British MP (after Theodore Cooke Taylor) until overtaken by Bert Hazell in November 2008.
+He is one of nine former UK MPs to have become a centenarian.

-Shinwell's estate was valued for probate at £271,509 (around £700,000 at 2016 prices).
+Shinwell's estate was valued for probate at £271,509 (around £800,000 at 2023 prices).

 Personal life

 Shinwell was married three times: from 1903 to 1954 to Fay (Fanny) Freeman, by whom he had two sons and a daughter, from 1956 to 1971 to Dinah Meyer, who was Danish, and from 1972 to 1977 to Sarah Sturgo.
 He outlived all three of his wives.
 Shinwell's great-niece is the former MP for Liverpool Wavertree, Luciana Berger.

 Shinwell sat for sculptor Alan Thornhill for a portrait in clay.
 The correspondence file relating to the Shinwell portrait bust is held as part of the Thornhill Papers (2006:56) in the archive of the Henry Moore Foundation's Henry Moore Institute in Leeds and the terracotta remains in the collection of the artist.
 A bronze (accession number S.309) was purchased for the Collection of Glasgow City Art Gallery in 1973.

+Shinwell was a lifelong smoker, having smoked tobacco from the age of 13; on many occasions he was seen smoking with his pipe.
+Shinwell was also an enthusiastic drinker of spirits, particularly whisky.